kodekloudhub/community-faq/docs/yaml-faq.md

         - SYS_TIME
 ```

 Let's look at some datatypes.
 Doesn't matter where in the YAML the values are (key values, list entries etc.) the rules are the same.
+It does not matter if you do quote strings that do not require them.
+It's just more typing!
+When a lab marks you incorrect for an unquoted string value where quotes do not matter, this is a lab bug and should be reported on the forums.

 ```yaml
 numericValue1: 123      # integer numeric